-Estimates, assumptions and judgements are continually evaluated and are based on historical experience and other factors including expectations of future events that are believed to be reasonable under the circumstances.
+Estimates and assumptions are continually evaluated and are based on historical experience and other factors including expectations of future events that are believed to be reasonable under the circumstances.

-3. Critical accounting judgements and key sources of estimation uncertainty (Continued)
+3. Key sources of estimation uncertainty (Continued)

 Critical accounting estimates and assumptions